 This is a valid question and there are probably not that many websites about black metal that look like a Wikipedia article.
 What can I say, I go on Wikipedia binges on a regular basis and I have absorbed a vast amount of information using this glorious service.
 It also helped me a lot during my first years at university, when I was getting my degree in computer science.
 A well-deserved tribute, would you not agree?

 I am a year old male and I currently reside in Karlsruhe, Germany.
 My primary recreational activities include arguing with people on IRC, watching English series, reading English literature, PvP gaming, coding and, as you already might have guessed, making mediocre music.
-It is not at all uncommon for me to listen to black metal and death metal pretty much all day long except when I am watching series or talking to people.
-I work as a software developer at a local company.
+It is not at all uncommon for me to listen to black metal/blackened death metal for 10-14 hours a day.
+Currently, I am working as a software developer at a local company.

 It is worth mentioning that many people consider my general lifestyle rather disturbing and I have been called mentally ill on more than one occasion.
-Pretty much my entire social life is on the internet and in the past seven years I have had exactly two visitors (not counting the occasional mailman and such).
+Pretty much my entire social life is on the internet and in the past eight years I have had exactly two visitors (not counting the occasional mailman and such).
 I am not some kind of profound misanthrope, in fact I generally like people and enjoy interacting with them.
-I think I just got gradually culturally alienated from my immediate environment, in terms of recreational activities (I fell in love with all things digital), in terms of language (I was primarily speaking English at home since my late teens, whilst living in Germany), musically (I have yet to encounter a local who has even heard of Deathspell Omega), politically (fairly far to the left by European standards), ideologically (my opposition to religion and a great number of social norms).
+I think I just got gradually culturally alienated from my immediate environment, in terms of recreational activities (I fell in love with all things digital), in terms of language (I was primarily speaking English at home in my late teens), musically (I have yet to encounter a local who has even heard of Deathspell Omega), politically (fairly far to the left by European standards), ideologically (my opposition to religion and a great number of social norms).
 After I moved away from family and friends to go to university in another city I rarely made attempts to reconnect.
 When I did, I was often disappointed.
 I cannot help it, but in the long run most people simply bore me.